grisaitis/grisait.is-copy/_posts/2019-01-21-online-markdown-editors-and-github-pages.md

 This was the best editor I tried, but it still left some things to be desired.

 The interface strikes a great balance between simplicity and displaying useful functionality while editing.
 The app has two partitions: an editor on the left for writing markdown and a viewer on the right with instantly rendered text.
 Neither side feels cramped.
 StackEdit has most keyboard shortcuts, too, like tab for indentation... but not Cmd + K, oddly, for creating a link.
 It also feels old (circa 2014?), and there's no mobile app.
 And besides, should a text editor get credit for implementing tab indentation in 2019?
 I'm probably being generous.
 (Prose.io lowered my standards, I think.)

+### Gabriel (Google Docs Add-on)
+My rating: **? / 5**

+Someone actually made a Google Docs add-on for Pages! ...
+But I'm not sure it even works.
+The add-on, [Gabriel](https://educ.io/extensions/gabriel), converts docs to markdown and commits them to a Pages repo.
+But the project code is [unchanged since 2015](https://github.com/thiscouldbejd/Gabriel) and reviews are unenthusiastic on the Chrome Store ([3 stars, 28 reviews](https://chrome.google.com/webstore/detail/gabriel/okimajjeocnndpifeelaajdebkkbckff)).
+Nice idea, but probably not a reliable solution.

 ## Closing thoughts